RedBowtie/RedBowtie/readme.md

 ### ✨ About Me

 - Robotics learner | AT student
-- Quadruped & Humanoid ethusiast | Just learning | currently no Yields
+- Quadruped & Humanoid ethusiast | Just beginner
 - About to finish my bachelor years

 ### 🧰 Tech Stack